AlgebraicVis/SanityCheck/README.md

 # Looks Good To Me: Visualizations As Sanity Checks
 This repository contains supporting information for our submission to [InfoVis 2018](http://ieeevis.org/year/2018/welcome), *Looks Good To Me: Visualizations As Sanity Checks*.
 A preprint of the paper is available [here](InfoVis/preprint.pdf).
+For a shorter explanation of our project and its goals, read our [Medium post](https://medium.com/@mcorrell/looks-good-to-me-visualizations-as-sanity-checks-6fd1ffa37ab9?_branch_match_id=522595179363415786).

 It is also part of a larger project of examining *Black Hat Visualization*: can visualizations designed unthinkingly or maliciously *hide* important information from analysts, or otherwise *mislead* people?
 We lay out this concept in a [position paper](DECISIVe/Paper.pdf) for the [DECISIVe 2017](http://decisive-workshop.dbvis.de/) workshop.